-An experienced agent with the right tools and training will be able to help you sell your home for the most money, while simplifying the process and protecting you throughout in order to get the best results.
+An experienced agent with the right tools and training will be able to help you sell your home for the most money, while keeping the process simple and protecting you throughout in order to get the best results.
 No matter who you hire to sell your home, make sure they have a track record that proves they are equipped to do the job.

-"Can I Sell My Own House?": The FSBO Trap
+"Can I Sell My Own House?": The FSBO Trap.

-It is a common question.
-Most homeowners could do a For Sale By Owner, but ultimately opt not to because of three important considerations: time, effort, and getting a fair price.
-A good real estate agent can set an appropriate timeline and strategy for your home's sale, and has experience getting fair offers.
+I get it, it's a common question.
+Most homeowners could sell their home For Sale By Owner, but ultimately most opt not to because of three important considerations: the amount of time, the amount of effort, and getting a good price.
+National data shows that last year, the average FSBO sold for 23.5% less than the average realtor-assisted home sale.
+No, that's not a typo, either.
+An experienced and knowledgeable real estate agent can set an appropriate timeline and strategy for your home's sale, and has experience getting fair offers.
 Here are some useful details to know in this regard:

-- What level of service do they provide and how much do their services cost? - Does this person have the training and energy to selling my home or is real estate their side hustle? - Does this person seem capable of giving me hard advice that we need to hear even if I do not want to hear it?
+- What level of service does the agent provide and how much do their services cost? - Does this person have the training, knowledge, and experience to selling my home or is real estate their side hustle? - Does this person seem capable of giving me hard advice that we need to hear even if I do not want to hear it?

-Look for a Full Service Agency
+Look for a Full Service Realtor

-Once you have found the right real estate agent for you, you will sign a listing agreement with them.
-This is a contract that gives the agent the right to sell your home, and establishes the agent fee or commission percentage.
+Once you have found the right real estate agent for you, you will sign a listing agreement with them as your Realtor.
+This is a contract that gives the agent the right to sell your home, and establishes the agent fee or compensation.
 It also specifies that they have the right to advertise your home on the Multiple Listing Service (MLS) and potentially elsewhere.

-2. Run the Numbers:The Cost of Selling a House Closing Costs
+2. Run the Numbers: The Cost of Selling a House

+Closing Costs